 There are numerous health websites and tech websites that might be interested in an article from a physician.
 Especially someone who is a Primary Care telemedicine provider.

 Most publications have an editor to whom you can submit an article.
-If they publish it then that’s a great marketing resource for you.
+If they publish it, then that’s a great marketing resource for you.
+One of my consulting clients gets most of her patient leads by publishing articles in her specialty, which is quite niche.

 Don’t discount newspapers or magazines.
 Plenty of people still use them.
 I write for a small paper magazine from time to time about health and green living.